 I was happy how my Sous Vide Asian Glazed Pork Belly turned out.
 It was so moist and flavorful.
 The texture was on-point.
 After the sous-vide, I placed the pork belly pieces in the fridge overnight.
 The next evening, I sliced them into chunks and pan seared them.
 I then made a super simple glaze and served them with some grilled scallions and rice.

 I know not everyone is comfortable cooking sous vide, so if you are dying for some homemade pork belly, check out my recipe for Slow Roasted Pork Belly Bites over Jalapeno Slaw.
 I didn’t want to leave you hanging with no way to enjoy some delicious pork belly!
+You may also enjoy this kitchen hack involving bacon.

 Since I am neither a registered dietitian or nutritionist, I use a WordPress plug in to calculate the nutritional information.
+This post contains affiliate links, which means if you click on one and happen to purchase something, I may receive a small commission.

 Sous Vide Asian Pork Belly